 He grabbed my wrist when he reached me.
 “Stop.
 You’re going to stab yourself, and then Doruk will never let me live it down.
 Why are your hands shaking?”

 I sent a glance at Henry, who hid his smile behind his paper.
 I was being taken to task and it was all his fault.

-With quick movements, Adnan helped me slip my hand into my pocket and guide the knife back into its sheath.
-Henry let a corner of the paper fall so he could watch, and he arched a brow at the Janissary’s familiarity with my person.
+Adnan sent me a look, then with quick movements, helped me slip my hand into my pocket and guide the knife back into its sheath.
+Henry let a corner of the paper fall so he could watch, arching a brow when he caught sight of the Janissary’s familiarity with my person.

 I subtly shook my head at him.
 There was nothing sexual between me and Adnan.
 The man was clinical in his instruction of me and Harriet, like a groom with a set of fresh hunting hounds.

 “Don’t pull it again unless you can put it away yourself,” he snapped, proving my point.